OussamaBenSlama/AI-Quiz-generator/readme.md

-# AI-Powered PDF Retrieval Web App
+# AI Quiz Generator

 ## Overview
-This project is a web application built with Flask that allows users to upload PDF documents and ask questions about their content.
-The application uses **LangChain**, **ChromaDB**, and **Ollama** embeddings to process documents and retrieve relevant answers using **Retrieval-Augmented Generation (RAG)**.
+This project is a web application built with **FastAPI** and **Nextjs** that allows users to upload documents and generate a quiz based on their content.
+The application uses **LangChain**, **ChromaDB**, and **Ollama** embeddings to process documents and retrieve relevant answers through **Retrieval-Augmented Generation (RAG)**.

 ## Features
-- Upload PDF documents dynamically
+- Dynamically upload documents
-- Process and split text into smaller chunks for better retrieval
+- Process and split text into smaller chunks for improved retrieval
 - Store document embeddings in **ChromaDB**
 - Use **Ollama embeddings** for vector similarity search
-- Answer user queries based on document content
+- Generate a quiz with 8 questions based on the content
+- Submit your answers and receive feedback

 ## Demo
 <p align="center">